2025 State of the St. Louis Workforce: What You Need to Know

 Our Economy is Growing, but Hiring is Cautious

-St. Louis’ GDP hit $226.5 billion last year—a healthy 7.1% jump from 2022.
+St. Louis’ GDP hit $226.5 billion last year—a healthy 7.1 percent jump from 2022.
 Health care remains our top employer, but transportation, warehousing and construction have seen big gains over the past decade.

 Still, companies are playing it safe.
-70% of employers kept staffing levels steady in the past year, while just 21% grew their teams.
-Skills shortages remain the top hiring challenge (though slightly less than in 2024), and surprisingly, 42% of employers invest nothing in training—a big jump from last year.
+70 percent of employers kept staffing levels steady in the past year, while just 21 percent grew their teams.
+Skills shortages remain the top hiring challenge (though slightly less than in 2024), and surprisingly, 42 percent of employers are not investing in training—a big jump from last year.

 Skills, Skills, Skills

-If you’re looking ahead, jobs like registered nurse, truck driver, and home health aide are hot now and will stay that way through 2032.
-Workers with post-secondary education or training enjoy lower unemployment rates and higher wages—proof that skill-building pays off.
+If you’re looking ahead, jobs like registered nurse, truck driver and home health aide are hot now and will stay that way through 2032.
+Workers with post-secondary education or training enjoy lower unemployment rates and higher wages.

 Startups are Job-Creation Powerhouses

-In 2024, local entrepreneurs launched 8,460 startups, creating 15,612 brand-new jobs—a sharp rebound after a dip in 2023.
+In 2024, local entrepreneurs launched 8,460 startups creating 15,612 new jobs—a sharp rebound after a dip in 2023.
 Health care, retail, and professional services saw the biggest boosts.

 Over the past decade, startups have generated more net new jobs than the region’s total job growth.
 That means small businesses aren’t just important—they’re the lifeblood of St. Louis’ economic health.